julianlk522/julianlk.com/content/tech.md

 -   not easy to rename your package
     -   Well, it's easy enough to replace the imports / package declarations / go.mod with a script.
 But I think that would be a good feature for the Go CLI.
 -   `if err != nil {}` everywhere
     -   But `try/catch` blocks lead to more nesting and possibly more difficulty locating error sources.
-Overall, I think I prefer Go's error handling.
+Overall, I think I prefer Go's errors-as-values system.

 #### Python